Rhizomatica/puppet/README.md

 Install:

-	sudo apt-get install openssh-server puppet
+	sudo apt-get install openssh-server git puppet

 If you are going to run your own local puppet master:

 	sudo apt-get install puppetmaster

+  **4** - ON MASTER: We'll put this recipe in its own enviroment, so do the following:

+    cd /etc/puppet
+    mkdir environments
+    mkdir hieradata

+ Then you need to add the following lines to the [main] section of your /etc/puppet/puppet.conf:

+    environmentpath=$confdir/environments
+    modulepath=/etc/puppet/environments/$environment/modules:/etc/puppet/modules

-  **4** - ON MASTER: Clone this repo into /etc/puppet/environments/[ENVIRONMENT_NAME]
+  Clone this repo into /etc/puppet/environments/[ENVIRONMENT_NAME]

   The default environment name in puppet is 'production'.
 It is suggested to use it, therefore *on the Puppet server*, do:

 	cd /etc/puppet/environments
 	git clone https://github.com/Rhizomatica/puppet.git production

   This repo contains all the modules which we are currently using in the Rhizomatica infrastructure.
 Some of them are directly pulled from [PuppetForge](https://forge.puppetlabs.com) or [github](https://github.com).
 A bunch are included as submodules, others are directly imported in the repository.

-To have a working repo, you must also include all the submodules, so then do:
+To have a working puppet recipe, you must also include all the submodules, so then do:

 	cd production
     git submodule init
     git submodule update

-  [ FIXME: If you want to install on Ubuntu 14.04 or later you may have to fix some stuff manually. ]

   **5** - ON CLIENT: Edit `/etc/puppet/puppet.conf` and add the puppet server.
-The default puppet server is 'puppet' so if you are running puppet master and puppet agent on the same box, you can alternatively point 'puppet' to 127.0.0.1 in /etc/hosts:
+The default puppet server name is 'puppet' so if you are running puppet master and puppet agent on the same box, you can alternatively point 'puppet' to 127.0.0.1 in /etc/hosts:

     127.0.0.1       puppet

+  **6** - ON MASTER: Copy the file `hiera.yaml` from `/etc/puppet/environments/production/` to `/etc/puppet/hiera.yaml`.

+  Copy the defaults from `/etc/puppet/environments/production/hieradata/*` to `/etc/puppet/hieradata/`.

-  **6** - ON MASTER: Personalize the hiera file which is going to describe your installation by copying over the template file `hieradata/site_template.yaml` to `<hostname>.yaml` in `/etc/puppet/hieradata`, where `hostname` is the name for the host you are currently configuring.
+  Personalize the hiera file which is going to describe your installation by copying over the template file `site_template.yaml` to `<hostname>.yaml` in `/etc/puppet/hieradata`, where `hostname` is the name for the host you are currently configuring.

   **7** - ON CLIENT: Run puppet for the first time: